wakasu/DeepMind-s-BigGAN/README.md

 # DeepMind-s-BigGAN
-DeepMind's BigGAN (Generative Adversarial Network) practise code
+DeepMind's BigGAN (Generative Adversarial Network)

+My first implitatioin of a Generative Adversarial Network using DeepMinds BigGAN a state of the art GAN Network.